iann0036/tabd-extension/README.md

 ### Browser Helper Installation

 To support the clipboard operations, you must install the browser helper.
-To do so, use the `Tab'd: Install browser helper` command in your IDE.
+To do so, use the `Tab'd: Install browser helper` command from the Command Palette in your IDE.

 See [iann0036/tabd-native-host](https://github.com/iann0036/tabd-native-host) for more details.